awsdocs/aws-cloud9-user-guide/doc_source/cloudtrail.md

 +  `DeleteEnvironmentMembership`
 +  `DescribeEnvironmentMemberships`
 +  `DescribeEnvironments`
++  `DescribeEnvironmentStatus`
 +  `ListEnvironments`
++  `ListTagsForResource`
++  `TagResource`
++  `UntagResource`
 +  `UpdateEnvironment`
 +  `UpdateEnvironmentMembership`

+**Note**
+Some CloudTrail events for AWS Cloud9 are not triggered by public API operations\.
+Instead, the following events are initiated by internal updates affecting user authentication and managed temporary credentials:
+`DisableManagedCredentialsByCollaborator`
+`EnvironmentTokenSuccessfullyCreated`
+`ManagedCredentialsUpdatedOnEnvironment`

 Every event or log entry contains information about who generated the request\.
 The identity information helps you determine the following:
 + Whether the request was made with root or AWS Identity and Access Management \(IAM\) user credentials\.